Malikidrees7613/Streamlit-App/README.md

 # Streamlit-App
-understand the deployment of ML
+understand the deployment of ML.